farrajota/human_pose_estimation_torch/README.md

 To process the prediction of body joints on a dataset, run `th benchmark.lua  -expID <name_exp> -dataset <name_exp>`.
 This will process all predictions for all annotations of a dataset and store it to disk to two files (`Predictions.t7` + `Predictions.mat`) in the folder of the experiment provided in `-expID`.

 Furthermore, for the FLIC and LSP datasets, this repo provides a benchmarking procedure to compare the results a trained network with other methods for body joint prediction whose predictions are made available online.
-For the MPII and MSCOCO datasets, you will need to use their evaluation servers.
+For the MPII and COCO datasets, you will need to use their evaluation servers.

 ### Additional information